doctor-home/node-red-bff/README.md

 open http://0.0.0.0:8080/
 ```
 ## Build and Deploy on Cloud
-This uses Github actions to deploy on Azure Web App Containers
+This uses Github actions to deploy on Azure Web App Containers.
+See .github/workflows/azure.yml

 ## Understand what's happening
 There are multiple "flows" (Tabs) in the editor.